Steve Wozniak Drops Facebook: 'The Profits Are All Based On the User's Info' - Slashdot

 Re: Steve, I don't know which is worse...
 (Score:2)

+Steve Wozniak has a bigger megaphone that you do and is unlikely to be concerned about your indignation about his indignation.

+Nobody ever went broke jerking off the masses, but it is a total wanker move, and it will be brought up every time he feels he needs to comment on propriety in the future.

-Payment in Kind (Score:2, Insightful)
+Payment in Kind (Score:3, Insightful)

 The Facebook users don't get financial compensation, but they do get value from the service that Facebook provides.